biocatiit/website/content/pages/users_esaf.rst

     Select "Y" if you intend on using our facilities to prepare your samples.
 Click on any other tab in the ESAF.
 A "Lab Use" tab will then be generated, which should be filled out.

+Concerning the transport of chemicals – all chemicals must be transported or shipped according to the Department of Transportation (DOT) Regulations.
+This is best achieved by consulting with the shipping department of your home institution so that they may ship the chemicals according to the hazards that they present.
+Alternatively, chemicals needed in larger quantities which have an associated hazard may be purchased and shipped directly to BioCAT for your use while conducting the experiment.
+See our `shipping page <{filename}/pages/users_shipping.rst>`_ for more details.

 Equipment Tab